-During this same time period, Iyer was also composing for orchestra ("Interventions," 2007, with the American Composers Orchestra) and string quartet ("Mutations I-X," 2005, for the string quartet Ethel) as well as for theater (Betrothed, 2007) and film (Teza, 2008).
+During this same time period, Iyer was also composing for orchestra ("Interventions," 2007 with the American Composers Orchestra) and string quartet ("Mutations I-X," 2005 for the string quartet Ethel) as well as for theater (Betrothed, 2007) and film (Teza, 2008).
 He also performed regularly on piano and synth with Greg Tate's Burnt Sugar.
 Iyer's 2009 release, Historicity, was chosen as the number one Jazz Album of the Year by The New York Times, The Los Angeles Times, The Chicago Tribune, The Detroit Metro Times, National Public Radio, the Village Voice Jazz Critics Poll, and the Down Beat International Critics Poll, and was nominated for a 2010 Grammy for Best Instrumental Jazz Album (Iyer's first nomination and the first for an Indian-American in that category).
-The Vijay Iyer Trio (with Marcus Gilmore now in the drummer chair) won the 2010 Echo Award (Germany's Grammy equivalent) for best international ensemble and the 2010 Down Beat Critics Poll for best small ensemble.
+The Vijay Iyer Trio (with Marcus Gilmore now in the drummer chair) won the 2010 Echo Award (Germany's Grammy equivalent) for best international ensemble, and the 2010 Down Beat Critics Poll for best small ensemble.
 In 2010 he also released his first solo album (Solo) and was named the 2010 Musician of the Year at the Jazz Journalists Association Jazz Awards.
 Iyer kicked off 2011 with a new band called Tirtha, a trio with electric guitarist Prasanna and virtuoso tabla player Nitin Mitta.
 The group released a self-titled album on ACT early in the year and toured globally in support of it.
 The album appeared on many jazz critics' year-end lists.
-Iyer's piano trio with Gilmore and Crump returned to recording later in the year; they released Accelerando in March of 2012. ~ Jason Ankeny & Sean Westergaard, Rovi
+Iyer's piano trio with Gilmore and Crump returned to recording later in the year; they released Accelerando in March of 2012.
+In 2013, he collaborated with poet/spoken word artist Mike Ladd on Holding It Down: The Veterans' Dreams Project, and in March of 2014, Mutations, his debut recording for ECM was released. ~ Jason Ankeny & Sean Westergaard, Rovi